Politics of British Columbia: Fixed election dates

 British Columbia was the first province in Canada to institute fixed election dates.
+In 2001 four year terms were institutionalized although exceptions are allowed.
 Previously, British Columbia elections were like most parliamentary jurisdictions, which only require an election within a specified period of time (being five years in all jurisdictions of Canada).
+Later, elections were changed from a spring date to an autumn date.

 Alternative voting systems

 1950s to the 1980s

 By the 1950s, the Liberal-Conservative coalition had begun to fall apart.
-One of the last acts of the coalition government was to adopt the alternative voting system, which was implemented for the 1952 general election.
+One of the last acts of the coalition government was to adopt the instant-runoff election system, which was implemented for the 1952 general election.